 And, if you have an office, you have a myriad of other expenses from rent, utilities, and office supplies.

-That’s money to train your new team members, uniforms, payroll, taxes, advanced education and tutorials for new chemicals and equipment.
+That’s money to train your new cleaning service business staff, uniforms, payroll, taxes, advanced education and tutorials for new chemicals and equipment.
 And, for your management team, there will be conferences and network meet-ups.

 Just because it may not cost much to start a professional cleaning company, owning and operating a professional maid and/or owning and operating a janitorial business requires a substantial amount of money.